The Panel Interest Survey is Now Live!

 Some channels, including #lobby-con, have slowmode enabled.
 This means that you can only post once per a certain time interval—we’ve done this to try to ensure that everyone gets an equal chance to post.

 Discord servers allow people to be associated with multiple roles.
-When you first join the server, you will be asked to acknowledge the Code of Conduct, which grants the @member role, which will reveal other channels in the server.
+When you first join the server, you will be asked to acknowledge the Code of Conduct, which grants the @member role and will reveal other channels in the server.

 If you encounter a problem, you might want to contact one of the following roles:

-You can ping everyone who has a certain role by typing ‘@’ followed by the name of the role.
-It is possible to ping everyone on a server by typing @everyone, but we have restricted the ability to do this to certain roles on the WisCon server.
+If a public message in a channel is appropriate, you can ping everyone who has a certain role by typing ‘@’ followed by the name of the role.
+The ability to ping @everyone is restricted on the WisCon server.

-While it’s easy to get excited about your favorite new media that have just dropped (we’re looking at you, She-Ra!), please be mindful when sharing possible spoilers.
+While it’s easy to get excited about your favorite new media that have just dropped, please be mindful when sharing possible spoilers.
 Fortunately, Discord has two ways to mark a section of text as a spoiler:

 When you’ve marked text as a spoiler, using either method, it will appear as a greyed-out box.
 When another person clicks the box, it will show your original text.
-You can’ t un-see a spoiler, although if you leave a channel and come back, all of the grayed-out boxes will reappear.
+You can’t un-see a spoiler, unless you leave a channel and come back.

 On a personal level, you may also choose to mute or block other members of the server.
 To do this right click on their name, and select either ‘mute’ or ‘block’ from the dropdown list.